 Within roughly 30 minutes after the game, eat a snack containing protein and carbohydrate.
 This combination will help repair muscles and replenish energy stores.
-Some good post-game snacks include: a half of a peanut butter sandwich on whole-grain bread with low-fat chocolate milk; a smoothie with low-fat milk or yogurt and frozen fruit; and string cheese and an apple.
+Some good post-game snacks include: a half of a peanut butter sandwich on whole-grain bread; low-fat chocolate milk; a smoothie with low-fat milk or yogurt and frozen fruit; and string cheese and an apple.

 Don't forget about post-game fluids.
 To see how much you need, weigh yourself before and after games.
 For every one pound of weight lost, drink 16 to 24 ounces of water.
 Losing weight after a game is not a good thing since this is a sign of dehydration.
 Make it a priority to increase the amount of fluid consumed during future games.